St. Louis, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 A dog bite lawyer in St. Louis, MO can provide a range of services to help you with your case.
 Here are some of the things they can do for you:

-• Help you understand your rights — A dog bite lawyer can help you understand your legal options.
+• Help you understand your rights — A dog bite lawyer can help you understand your legal rights.
 They can explain the laws that govern dog bites in St. Louis, MO, and they can help you navigate the legal system from filing an initial insurance claim to going to court if necessary.
-Throughout the duration of your case, your St. Louis, MO dog bite lawyer will be by the phone to answer any questions you have about personal injury claims.
+Throughout your case, your St. Louis, MO dog bite lawyer will be available to answer any questions you may have.

-• Acquire evidence — A dog bite lawyer can acquire evidence to support your claim.
+• Gather evidence — A dog bite lawyer can obtain evidence to support your claim.
 This may include medical records, witness statements and photographs of your injuries.

-• Negotiate with insurance companies — A dog bite lawyer can negotiate with the dog owner's insurance company to get you the compensation you're entitled to.
-Insurance companies often try to pay out as little as possible, but a dog bite lawyer can fight on your behalf and make sure the compensation covers all of your damages.
+• Negotiate with insurance companies — A dog bite lawyer can handle your claim with the dog owner's insurance company on your behalf.
+Insurance companies want to minimize claims, but a dog bite lawyer can fight on your behalf and ensure the compensation covers all of your damages.

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep the public safe and to hold negligent actors responsible for the harm they cause.
-Each state has their own laws regarding dog bites, and the laws in Missouri and Illinois are similar.
+Any law regarding personal injury is designed to keep innocent people from harm and to hold people accountable for the damages they cause.
+Each state implements their own laws regarding dog bites, and the laws in Missouri and Illinois have most of the most important aspects in common.

-Neither state implements a "one bite rule" – where the dog had to have bitten somebody before for the owner to be liable – or uses negligence – requiring the dog owner to do something wrong – as the standard in dog bite cases.
+Neither state implements a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to actively forgo safety precautions – as the standard in dog bite cases.

-Instead, both states follow "strict liability", meaning that a dog owner can be sued for a dog bite even if the owner did nothing wrong.
+Instead, both Missouri and Illinois adhere to "strict liability", meaning that a dog owner is liable for any damages their dog causes, whether or not the dog has bitten anyone before or if the home owner did anything wrong.
 Unlike other forms of liability, such as negligence, strict liability does not require the victim to prove that the dog owner did anything wrong.
-Instead, the mere fact that the dog caused harm is enough to establish liability.
+Instead, the mere fact that the dog bit you is enough to establish liability.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.